 Who should enroll?

-Students in 9th—12th grade should enroll in this class who wish to learn or refine beginning drawing skills.
-No previous art requirements.
+Students in 9th-12th grade who wish to learn or refine beginning drawing skills can enroll.
+No previous art requirements are necessary.

 - High speed, broadband Internet

 - Sound card and working microphone (for live sessions)